All Posts in Category: Blogging + Websites

 One of the easy features to implement is the Advanced Segment feature.
 Advanced Segments require no updates to the Analytics code on your site, only a little bit of configuration within Google Analytics.
 I use Advanced Segments for a variety of things, but one important use is to track how readers from a specific referring source interact with your website.

 Now to take it even further, let’s say you sell a product and have a checkout page on your site.
 If people successfully check out, they are taken to a “thank you” page.
 That thank you page represents your sales conversion page.
-With Advanced Segments you can now see how many visitors from Google are converting into sales.
+With Advanced Segments you can now see how many visitors from Pinterest are converting into sales.

 Of course, this is also useful for other page views, such as how many visitors are viewing your contact page, and other referring sources, such as external advertising you might purchase.
-And soon, we will talk about Google Analytics Event Tracking and how to combine Event Tracking with Advanced Segments – which is where the real fun comes in!
+Coming soon, we will talk about Google Analytics Event Tracking and how to combine Event Tracking with Advanced Segments, which is where the real fun comes in!

 So have I inspired you to try out Advanced Segments?
 How will you apply them to your site analytics?